 There are two main reasons to learn brass instruments.
 The first is that learning instruments is good for the body, mind and soul as well as a splendid way to let off steam (literally, in this case).
 The second is so that you can make that hilarious up-down-up sound with a trombone that perfectly accompanies people falling over like this.

-The latest in our series of learning music in London concentrates on huffing and puffing.
-A slight difference between this and other families of instruments is that learning one often provides you the basic skills of others, and as a result many tutors are proficient in a number of these instruments.
-With that in mind we've hand-picked a worthy tutor or two for each instrument but you're more than welcome to name others (or yourself) in the comments below.
+A slight difference between brass and other families of instruments is that learning one often provides you the basic skills of others, and as a result many tutors are proficient in a number of these instruments.
+With that in mind we've hand-picked a worthy tutor or two for each instrument.
+You're more than welcome to name others (or yourself) in the comments below.

 The cornet is the second highest-sounding brass instrument, behind only the trumpet.
 It's more compact in shape than its more famous cousin, but has a mellower tone making it an interesting choice if you're the type not to follow the crowd.
 Because the crowd are all learning the trumpet these days, so we've heard.

-Tom Harrison is a cornet (and trumpet) teacher based in Barbican, whose passion for brass comes across in his School of Everything ad.
+Tom Harrison is a cornet (and trumpet) teacher based in Barbican.
 He is a student at the Guildhall School of Music and Drama and offers a fiver discount off your first lesson, and he'll travel reasonable distances in London to impart his cornet knowledge.

 The flugelhorn is a trumpet-like instrument with a wider bore (its interior chamber) and a mellower sound.
 It's more commonly found in popular music than in an orchestra, and it has the most amusing name of any of the instruments here.